2015samtaylor/Workday_Data_Pipeline/README.md

 ### What is this repository for? ###

 * Python script interacts with custom reports set up on Workday - Worker Time Off, Leave of Absence, All Roster, & Terminations in order to calculate Average Daily Attendance.
-* The script calculates **school year attendance** for all employees in CA, TN, TX for the years 2021-2022, 2022-2023, 2023-2024
+* The script calculates **school year attendance** for school employees in CA for the current year
 * The script is set to udpate once a week, given the custom reports from Workday update Monday mornings at 10:05 (Ran in a batch file).

 ### Major pipeline obstacles ###
 * No API access, and using a workaround by making a request to Workday files and parsing them coming across as XML files
-* Utilizing multiple Calendars for multiple regions for multiple years
+* Utilizing multiple Calendars for multiple years
 * Accounting for leaves of absences beginning before the school year and ending during
 * Accounting for leaves of absences beginning during the school year, and ending after
 * Worker Time Off overlapping with Leaves of Absences